W. D. Holder: Biography

 Barksdale’s brigade, in line of battle on the day in question, stood thus: Extreme left, 13th Mississippi Regiment, Colonel Carter; 17th, Colonel Holder; 18th, Colonel Griffin; 21st, Colonel Humphreys.
 Colonel Griffin was wounded in the leg, Colonel Carter killed on the field, and Gen. Barksdale fell in the midst of his gallant old 13th Regiment. ...
 They dared to go where duty called, and knew by the crucial test of many an ensanguined field, that their regiments would stand by them to the bitter end.

-Holder represented the state in the Second Confederate Congress from 1864 to 1865.
-He served as the State Auditor of Mississippi from 1896 to 1900.
+Disabled by his wounds, Holder resigned his army commission January 20, 1864.
+He then represented his home state in the Second Confederate Congress from 1864 to 1865.
+After the war Holder served as the State Auditor of Mississippi from 1896 to 1900.

 He died in Jackson, Mississippi on April 26, 1900.

 Family

 He married Catharine Theresa Bowles (1837–1887) and they had six sons and one daughter.